Colleges by Location

 Student to Faculty Ratio

-In 2023, this ratio at Champlain College was 12:1.
-That means that there were 12 times more students than teachers at this school.
-The faculty of this school consists of 234 members, according to the most recent data reported.
-Out of that number, there were 138 male and 96 female faculty members.
+According to the most recent data, the student-faculty ratio at Champlain College was 12:1: that means 12 students per one teacher, which is considered a good ratio.
+The faculty of this school consists of 266 members, according to the most recent data reported.
+This number included 158 male and 108 female faculty members.

 Student Population Diversity Graph